sweattep/anonymous_quotes/README.md

 a time to keep silence, and a time to speak;
 a time to love, and a time to hate;
 a time for war, and a time for peace.

+>Should a hater of justice be in control?
+If you wouldn't tell a king, "You're a scoundrel!" or nobles, "You are wicked men!" then you shouldn't condemn the Just and Mighty One who is neither partial towards princes nor favors the rich over the poor